 Steering Committee

-The Partnership is led by a Steering Committee of 11 people including representatives from the community, academia, nonprofit, health industry, and governments.
+The Partnership for a Healthier Fairfax is led by a Steering Committee of 15 people including representatives from the community, academia, nonprofit, health industry, and government sectors.
 Members include:

 Deron Campbell, MPH, Co-Chair